temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

    "Workers" UI tab to see the registered Workers and their versions.
-   You may notice that there is a "Retirability" field listed in the Workers table of your Task Queue, and only your new, versioned Worked is listed as not retireable.
+   You may notice that there is a "Retirability" field listed in the Workers table of your Task Queue, and only your new, versioned Worker is listed as not retireable.
 4. To retrieve the same information programmatically from the CLI, run `temporal task-queue get-build-ids --task-queue pizza-tasks`.
 You should receive output similar to this: